SMOLTEK – FULL STORY

 Smoltek establishes a holding company, Smolek Nanotech Holding AB, and prepares a stock exchange listing.
 The management group is strengthened and industrialist Peter Augustsson will take over as new chairman of the board.

-Smoltek Nanotech Holding AB carries out a listing issue and the company is listed on the Spotlight Stock Market in Stockholm.
+Smoltek Nanotech Holding AB "Smoltek" is listed on the Spotlight Stock Market in Stockholm under the ticker SMOL.

 The R&D-team achieves industrially attractive performance for the CNF-MIM technology, for example, the capacity density doubles.